 - Sort code

 With payment by cheque you’d only need to provide a payee name and some businesses still like making payments by cheque.
-However, in most cases it’s easier for the customer to make payment directly – and with direct payments you don’t have the extra hassle of banking the cheques received, alongside the fees that some banks charge for processing cheques on business accounts.
+However, in most cases it’s easier for the customer to make payment directly – and with direct payments you don’t have the extra work of banking cheques, alongside the fees that some banks charge for processing cheques on business accounts.

 10 The customer’s purchase order number (if available)

-If the customer has provided it, include this on your invoice so they can easily identify which purchase order the invoice relates to.
+If the customer has provided it, include the purchase order number on your invoice so they can easily identify which purchase order the invoice relates to.
 Once again, this may improve the chances of being paid promptly.

 What about VAT invoices?